mhadam/snowplow.wiki-fork/setup-guide/1-setup-a-collector/cloudfront-collector/Setting-up-the-Cloudfront-collector.md

 5. [Test your tracking pixel on Cloudfront] [5-test].

 **Note**: We recommend running all Snowplow AWS operations through an IAM user with the bare minimum permissions required to run Snowplow.
 Please see our [IAM user setup page](IAM-setup) for more information on doing this.

+### Using webhook adapter

+You could also send your payload to [Iglu webhook adapter](Iglu-webhook-adapter).
+For that, the tracking pixel would also have to be uploaded to `com.snowplowanalytics.iglu` folder as `v1` image (the instructions are similar to those outlined in [Pre-requisites](#Pre-requisites)):

+- Create folder `com.snowplowanalytics.iglu` in the S3 bucket you set up earlier
+- Rename `i` tracking pixel into `v1` and upload it to that folder

 [Return to the setup guide][setup-guide].